kenaycock/Generic-IVC-Filter/Preliminary_FEA/Static_vs_Dynamic/README.md

 # Static_vs_Dynamic

-*Demonstration of a case where the static solver diverges while the dynamic solver converges*
+*Demonstration of a case where the static solver diverges while the dynamic solver converges:*

 **Boundary conditions during Valsalva:**
   - Hub: **translation constrained in 'y' and 'z', but not in the axial direction, 'x'.**